sonyarianto/pocketbase-docker/README.md

     external: true

 volumes:
-  be-pocketbase-volume:
+  pocketbase-volume:
-    name: be-pocketbase-volume
+    name: pocketbase-volume
     external: true
 ```

 Run it with `docker compose up -d`.
-Just `docker inspect be-pocketbase` for details.
+Just `docker inspect pocketbase` for details.
 At this point I already can run Pocketbase on https://pocketbase.xxx.xxx or https://pocketbase.xxx.xxx/_/ for the admin page.

 ## Docker Compose (typical scenario, for general purpose)